-Compared to the iCandy Strawberry, the iCandy Lime Pushchair feels lighter to push.
-However, when it’s folded with the seat on, it weighs 10.2kg, so we wouldn’t call the Lime a lightweight buggy.
+We wouldn't call the Lime lightweight, but at 10.2kg it is one of the lighter buggies for its sturdiness.
+It's certainly lighter than the iCandy Peach (14.2kg) and just slightly heavier than the Bugaboo Fox 2 (9.9kg).
 Beware: some retail sites list weight of the Lime as just 4.5kg, but this is simply the weight of the chassis without wheels and seat (not a very practical weight).
-Like the iCandy Peach, the Lime features a very handy handle strap so you can carry it easily.
-It weighs 10.2kg (seat and chassis), or 11.55kg in carrycot mode.
+Like the iCandy Peach, the Lime features a handy carry strap so you can pick it up and move it around easily.

 How do the wheels handle uneven ground?

 iCandy have kept their signature, chunky, tubular wheels which are made from ERP – this virtually guarantees you can negotiate even the toughest ground surfaces without worrying about punctures.
 The Lime handled a busy London park with multiple terrains with relative ease.
 We tried the pushchair on both grass and gravel and there was no marked difference.